 When you enroll in a CCO, you will also get a CCO ID card.
 This card is very important.
 It shows that you are a(n) [CCO Name] member and lists other information like important phone numbers.
 Your primary care provider will also be listed on your ID card.

-<Your [CCO Name] ID card will look like:>
+<Your [CCO Name] ID card will look like this:>

 Be sure to show your [CCO Name] ID card each time you go to an appointment or the pharmacy.

 Your coverage letter and [CCO Name] ID card will tell you what CCO you are enrolled in.
 They will also tell you what level of care your CCO plan covers.
 Use your ID card and the table below to see what type of care is covered for you.

+CCO or OHP: Who organizes and pays for your care?